ubirch/ubirch-testkit/TestKit.md

 ### Verify the data hash in the backend
 TODO not implemented yet

+### Manually Check Blockchain Anchoring
+*This assumes that you have previously setup a console connection to the GPy via the Pymakr console.*
+1. While the Pycom is connected and running, and the IDE is open, check the Pymakr console and wait for the hash of a data message to appear, e.g.:
+    ```
+    ** data message hash: kk/3ZIvK4SOPZXYnSoaFRt1n7ncC+9RxWnFXPO9tzdk=
+    ```
+    Copy the hash.

+1. Send a POST request to the UBIRCH verification service, e.g. by using **curl** (or any other tool to send POST requests):
+    ```
+    curl -s -X POST -H "accept: application/json" -H "Content-Type: text/plain" -d "$HASH" "https://verify.prod.ubirch.com/api/upp/verify/anchor"
+    ```
+    > Replace `$HASH` with the hash copied in step 1

+1. The response will list all blockchain anchors containing this measurement certificate.
+The `txid` (Blockchain Transaction ID) of each anchors entry can be used to lookup the entry in the according blockchain explorer (consider the `blockchain` and `network_type` attribute to find the right explorer)

-### Configuration
+### Advanced Configuration
-You can configure your device by adding key-value pairs to the `config.txt`-file on the SD card.
+You can set additional configuration options for your device by adding key-value pairs to the `config.txt`-file on the SD card.
+(Or to the `config.json` in the internal flash if you have access to that via the pymakr console.)
- These are the configuration options:
+ These are the available configuration options:
 ```
 {
     "connection": "<'wifi' or 'nbiot', defaults to 'nbiot'>",